comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

-   appropriate augmented matrix `\hat{A}`, calling :func:`cla_utils.exercises3.householder` and extracting appropriate subarrays using slice notation, before using :func:`numpy.linalg.qr` to solve the resulting upper triangular system, before returning the solution `x`.
+   appropriate augmented matrix `\hat{A}`, calling :func:`cla_utils.exercises3.householder` and extracting appropriate subarrays using slice notation, before using :func:`numpy.linalg.solve_triangular` to solve the resulting upper triangular system, before returning the solution `x`.
 The test script ``test_exercises3.py`` in the ``test`` directory will also test this function.